County of Santa Barbara

 n) Determine that the above-recommended actions are not a “Project” subject to California

-activities are organizational or administrative activities of government that will not result in direct or
+the activities are organizational or administrative activities of government that will not result

 A-43)